ratpack/ratpack/ratpack-manual/src/content/chapters/70-heroku.md

 ### Port

 Heroku assigns each application an ephemeral port number, made available by the `PORT` environment variable.
 Ratpack honors this environment variable by default if the `ratpack.port` system property is not set.
-This automatic configuration takes place through the [`ServerEnvironment`](api/ratpack/server/ServerEnvironment.html) as part of creating the server's [`Builder`](api/ratpack/server/ServerConfig.Builder.html).